audrey-shih/audrey-shih.github.io/content/authors/admin/_index.md

 I’m a 5th year PhD candidate in the Chemical Engineering Department at Stanford University, working with [Professor Gerry Fuller](https://fullergroup.stanford.edu/).

-My research interests include designing simple instruments to tackle complex problems in soft matter as well as leveraging physical properties of human-derived and synthetic biomaterials to diagnose diseases and innovate treatments.
+My current work focuses on designing simple instruments to tackle complex problems in soft matter and leveraging physical properties of human-derived and synthetic biomaterials to diagnose diseases and innovate treatments.
+My general interests are in soft matter, polymers, and biomaterials.

-**I'm looking for a research position in industry** starting the summer of 2025.
+**I'm looking for a research position in industry** starting in summer 2025.
 Please reach out if I might be a good fit!